Why can't traffic get through my active connection?

 Follow these steps to resolve this issue:

-6. If you're using a route-based VPN and the 2 tunnels are up for your VPN for VPC connection, make sure that the distribute_traffic connection property to set to false if the on-premises side doesn't support asymmetrical route.
-For more information, see the Distributing traffic for a route-based VPN use case.
+• If the 2 tunnels are up for your VPN for VPC connection, make sure that the distribute_traffic connection property to set to false if the on-premises side doesn't support asymmetrical route.
+Furthermore, you must always establish a connection to the smaller IP address.
+For more information, see Distributing traffic for a route-based VPN.